 gives the whole-soil profile soil water storage as a mean while the crop is in the ground.
 The output is reported at the end of the year but is for the period from sowing to harvesting only.
 If the interest is only in the water storage in the top three layers then the specification would be:

-Mean of Sum([Soil].SoilWater.SWmm[:3]) from [Wheat].Sowing to [Wheat].Harvesting as InCropMeanSoilWaterTopThreeLayers and that produces the black line in the figure below.
+and that produces the black line in the figure below.
 If the interest was in the water storage during the vegetative stages compared to the reproductive stages then: